MaximumCrash/blackgamedevs_v2/.github/ISSUE_TEMPLATE/edit-a-company-entry.md

 ---
 name: Edit a Company Entry
 about: Template to propose changes to an existing company entry
-title: 'BGD Edit Company: COMPANYNAME'
+title: "BGD Edit Company: COMPANYNAME"
 labels: Edit Entry
-assignees: ''
+assignees: ""
 ---

 ---

-isCompany: true
+## isCompany: true
----

 # COMPANY NAME TO CHANGE